flawnson/Fulcrum-Gateway/README.md

 `npx react-native start`
 `npx react-native run-android` or run-ios

-To start the backend, navigate to the index.ts file:
+To start the backend, navigate to the backend directory "fulcrum":
-`cd src/api/routes`
+`cd fulcrum`

 Install ts-node:
 `npm install ts-node -g`

-and run node (Before you actually run though you'll want to set up the database in the following section):
-`ts-node index.ts`

-or if you want to use nodemon:
-`nodemon index.ts`

-To run Jest tests:
-`npm test`

-Next set up a .env file with the following variables:
+Next set up a .env file in directory "fulcrum" with the following variables:
 ```
 FRONTEND_PROD_URL="production url of the frontend app"
 FRONTEND_LOCAL_URL="development url of the frontend app"